Choosing a Sleeping Bag

 • Lower Limit

 • The temperature at which a ‘standard man’ can sleep for eight hours in a curled position without waking.
-If you are a warm male sleeper you can use this rating to decide the coldest temperature or which the sleeping bag
+If you are a warm male sleeper you can use this rating to decide the coldest temperature you can use the sleeping bag

 • Extreme